jamesbayley/jamesbayley/README.md

 ## Open Source

 <p align="justify">
 🛠️ In my spare time, I love building open-source software.
 I find transparent development to be more rewarding, impactful and social.
 My ambition is to work in open-source on a full-time basis, so that my efforts have maximum positive impact for the AEC community.
-Please visit my [GitHub Sponsors](https://github.com/sponsors/jamesbayley) profile if you'd like to offer support.
+Please visit my <a href="https://github.com/sponsors/jamesbayley" target="_blank">GitHub Sponsors</a> profile if you'd like to offer support.
 </p>

 ## New Venture